Same But Different

 It is this perspective that has given birth to the hugely popular self-help and personal growth movements.

-For those psychologists who refuse to believe in free will, personality is entirely the result of genetics, or unconscious forces, or environmental conditioning.
+For those psychologists who are committed to a mechanical view of life and who refuse to believe in free will, personality is entirely the result of genetics, or unconscious forces, or environmental conditioning.
 It’s all out of our control.

 - Evolutionary psychologists tend to see everything in terms of genetics and natural selection.

 - Psychodynamic psychologists tend to see everything in terms of unconscious conflicts and repressed memories from childhood.